 Caring for Mature Trees

-For Mature Trees, water isn't a problem for them because if everything's gone well they have plenty of water resources.
-But you're mulching, managing the soil, inspecting the trees…you want to make sure that bark is in good shape.
+For Mature Trees, water isn't a problem for them because, if everything has gone well, they have plenty of water resources.

-If possible you want to get a four-inch layer going because it'll keep that grass out.
+If possible you want to build up a four-inch layer of mulch because it'll keep that grass out.
 You can also use cardboard, which is kind of a cheat but it's really neat because it gives the mycelial fungus, which is really beneficial for the tree, a place to grow and establish if it's not already in the soil.
 Cardboard is also hard for grass to grow through.

 Fruit Tree Disease Warning Signs

 - Your fruit quality is poor.
-That's the one most people notice first.
 Brown rot on plums is an obvious example for Asian plums in particular.
 They get wet in the spring, the blossoms start to get a little bit of brown rot and the rot transfers to the fruit.